Practical advantage of non-Hermitian enhanced quantum sensing

-Transcending conventional EP-based sensing schemes, generic non-Hermitian dynamics can also significantly enhance the susceptibility of a quantum system to weak perturbations.
-To illustrate such a universal mechanism, we consider a single-qubit non-Hermitian Hamiltonian denoted by $H_0$.
-The eigenvectors of $H_0$ are generally non-orthogonal, and can be expressed as
+Transcending conventional EP-based sensing schemes, non-Hermitian dynamics can also significantly enhance the susceptibility to a weak perturbation.
+To illustrate this mechanism, we consider a generic single-qubit non-Hermitian Hamiltonian denoted by $H_0$, the eigenvectors of which are generally non-orthogonal and can be represented by